Peter John Watson

 Peter John Watson is a writer, photographer and founder of outdoor travel blog Atlas & Boots.
 A keen trekker and climber he can usually be found on the trails of the Greater Ranges.
 He’s visited over 80 countries and is currently focused on climbing the seven summits – the highest mountain on every continent.
 Four down, three to go...

 Peter has co-authored two short instructional travel guidebooks and contributed to three of Lonely Planet's annual Best In Travel anthologies.
-He is currently working on his debut novel.
+He is currently working on his debut novel and Outdoor Europe, a round-up over 150 of the continent’s best outdoor experiences for DK Eyewitness.

 Peter is also an experienced landscape, interior and food photographer.
-His diverse range of clients include Eswatini Tourism Authority, Sheraton Hotels and recipe book Brick Lane Cookbook.
+His diverse range of clients include tourism authorities, luxury hotels and recipe book Brick Lane Cookbook.

 Born in a not-quite dystopian 1984 in Great Yarmouth, Norfolk, for 15 years Peter fell asleep to the sound of the North Sea.
 In 2003 Peter moved to Cambridge to study film and music at Anglia Ruskin University.
 After graduating he freelanced for several years as a camera operator and audiovisual engineer.
 After gaining his teaching qualification in 2007, Peter moved to London where he taught creative media and computer science at an East London secondary school.